Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Design and Regularity Analysis of Controllers Satisfying SOCCs

-\begin{proposition}\longthmtitle{Lipschitzness of SOCP solution} Let $\{Q_i, r_i, b_{i},c_{i}\}_{i=1}^p$ be twice continuously differentiable and assume the constraints in~\eqref{eq:st-sf-socp} are strictly compatible on an open set~$\Gc\subseteq\real^n$.
-Then $u^{*}$ is locally Lipschitz on~$\Gc$. \end{proposition} \begin{proof} First consider the points $x\in\Gc$ where $\norm{Q_i(x)u^*(x)+r_i(x)}\neq0$.
+are linearly independent.
+Then, $u^*$ is locally Lipschitz at~$x$. \end{proposition} \begin{pf} First consider the points $x\in\Gc$ where $\norm{Q_i(x)u^*(x)+r_i(x)}\neq0$ for all $i\in[p]$.
 At these points, the constraints of~\eqref{eq:st-sf-socp} are twice continuously differentiable in $x$ and $u$ in a neighborhood of the optimizer.
 Moreover, since the constraints in~\eqref{eq:st-sf-socp} are strictly compatible, for any $\epsilon>0$ there exists $\hat{u}_{\epsilon}^{x}$ satisfying them strictly and such that $\norm{u^*(x)-\hat{u}_{\epsilon}^x}<\epsilon$.
 Since none of the constraints are active at $\hat{u}_{\epsilon}^x$, the Mangasarian-Fromovitz Constraint Qualification (MFCQ) holds at $\hat{u}_{\epsilon}^x$.
-By~\cite[Lemma 6.1]{GS:18} this implies that MFCQ also holds at $u^{*}(x)$.
-Furthermore, since the objective function in~\eqref{eq:st-sf-socp} is strongly convex and the constraints are convex, the second-order condition (SOC2)~\cite[Definition 6.1]{GS:18} holds and by~\cite[Theorem 6.4]{GS:18}, $u^{*}$ is locally Lipschitz at $x$.
+By~\citep[Lemma 6.1]{GS:18} this implies that MFCQ also holds at $u^{*}(x)$.
+Furthermore, since the objective function in~\eqref{eq:st-sf-socp} is strongly convex and the constraints are convex, the second-order condition (SOC2)~\citep[Definition 6.1]{GS:18} holds and by~\citep[Theorem 6.4]{GS:18}, $u^{*}$ is point-Lipschitz at $x$.
 Next, consider any point $x\in\Gc$ where $\Ic_{x}=\setdef{i\in\{1,\hdots,p\}}{\norm{Q_i(x)u^*(x)+r_i(x)}=0}$ is nonempty.
 Since the constraint $\norm{Q_i(x)u+r_i(x)}\leq b_{i}(x)u+c_{i}(x)$ is not differentiable at those points, we square the SOCCs in~\eqref{eq:st-sf-socp} associated to $\Ic_{x}$ to obtain the equivalent formulation with twice-continuously differentiable constraints: